How do I make an application for housing?

 What’s a rent statement?

-A rent statement is a record from your current landlord showing all rent charges and rent payments and your current balance where you live now.
+A rent statement is a record from your current landlord showing all rent charges, rent payments and your current balance where you live now.

 What does non-qualifying mean?